bkoelman/ResharperCodeContractNullability/doc/reference/CFGNUL_SuggestToAddNullabilityConfigurationFileToProject.md

 1. Right click the project in **Solution Explorer** and select **Unload Project**.
 If you are asked to save changes, click **Yes**.
 2. Right click the unloaded project in **Solution Explorer** and select **Edit *ProjectName*.csproj**.
-3. Locate the following item in the project file.
+3. Locate the following item in the project file:

     ```csharp
     <None Include="ResharperCodeContractNullability.config" />
     ```

-4. Change the definition to the following.
+4. Change the definition to the following:

     ```csharp
     <AdditionalFiles Include="ResharperCodeContractNullability.config" />